 Said Mets General Manager Omar Minaya, 'We liked him even before the shoe incident because we heard he was some random dude and that he had a pulse.

+Well, we couldn't verify the pulse thing, but we were pretty certain he was some random dude, and that really piqued our interest.
+Now that we see he can control his throwing action and actually repeat his delivery, we've decided to have him start opening day.
+We'll put a picture of Bush in the catcher's mitt to help him along, and we've promised to behead all Sunnis and Kurds on the team before next Ramadan.
+You know, kind of a signing bonus.'
 The famed shoe-thrower Mr. al-Zaidi could hardly have been restrained when he responded to the interest by Minaya and the Mets ownership -- if he wasn't already restrained by head-to-toe shackles and the iron bars of his dark, musty cell.
 'In Saddam's time, this was a very lucrative job,' said al-Zaidi, bubbling with enthusiasm.
 'People skilled in the art of choking would be paid very well.
 I miss those days.
 Now in New York City Queens they pay twenty-five men millions of American dollars every year to be Choke Artists.'

 Sources say that right-handed pitcher Tim Redding has been thinking of having a go at Prime Minister of Canada Stephen Harper.
 But for now, he's just practicing throwing his Birkenstocks at passing traffic in his hometown of Rochester.